wdsheng999/gre_preparation/math/exercises/hard.md

 ansB my:C

-109.
-Quantity A:22 percent of x
+109. Quantity A:22 percent of x
 Quantity B:2/9 of x
 A.Quantity A is greater.
 B.Quantity B is greater.
 C.The two quantities are equal.
 D.The relationship cannot be determined from the information given.

-my B ans:D 不知道x的正负
+my B ans:D
+TODO:不知道x的正负

-110.Anne pays 150 percent more for a wholesale widget than Bart pays.Anne's retail price per widget is 15 percent greater than the wholesale price she paid.Bart's retail price per widget is 185 percent greater than the wholesale price he paid.
+110. Anne pays 150 percent more for a wholesale widget than Bart pays.Anne's retail price per widget is 15 percent greater than the wholesale price she paid.Bart's retail price per widget is 185 percent greater than the wholesale price he paid.
 Quantity A:Anne's retail price